Mauritius

-Owing to its geographic location and centuries of colonialism, the people of Mauritius are highly diverse in ethnicity, culture, language and faith.
+Given its geographic location and colonial past, the people of Mauritius are diverse in ethnicity, culture, language and faith.
 It is the only country in Africa where Hinduism is the most practised religion.
 Indo-Mauritians make up the bulk of the population with significant Creole, Sino-Mauritian and Franco-Mauritian minorities.
-The island's government is closely modelled on the Westminster parliamentary system and Mauritius is highly ranked for economic and political freedom along with being the only African country with full democracy.
-Mauritius is also the continent's only country with "very high" Human Development Index.
-According to the World Bank, the country is classified as a high-income economy.
-It is also ranked as the most competitive, and one of the most developed economies in the African region.
+The island's government is closely modelled on the Westminster parliamentary system with Mauritius highly ranked for economic and political freedom.
+The Economist Democracy Index ranks Mauritius as the only country in Africa with full democracy while the V-Dem Democracy Indices classified it as an electoral autocracy.
+Mauritius ranks 73rd (very high) in the Human Development Index and the World Bank classifies it as a high-income economy.
+It is amongst the most competitive and most developed economies in the African region.
 The country is a welfare state.
-The government provides free universal healthcare, free education up through the tertiary level and free public transportation for students, senior citizens, and the disabled.
-In 2019, Mauritius was ranked the most peaceful African country by the Global Peace Index.
+The government provides free universal health care, free education up through the tertiary level, and free public transportation for students, senior citizens, and the disabled.
+Mauritius is consistently ranked as the most peaceful country in Africa.

-Along with the other Mascarene Islands, Mauritius is known for its varied flora and fauna.
-Many species are endemic to the island.
-The island was the only known home of the dodo, which, along with several other avian species, was made extinct by human activities relatively soon after the island's settlement.
-There are other endemic animals such as the echo parakeet, the Mauritius kestrel, and the pink pigeon.
+Along with the other Mascarene Islands, Mauritius is known for its biodiverse flora and fauna with many unique species endemic to the country.
+The main island was the only known home of the dodo, which, along with several other avian species, became extinct soon after human settlement.
+Other endemic animals, such as the echo parakeet, the Mauritius kestrel and the pink pigeon, have survived and are subject to intensive and successful ongoing conservation efforts.